 Headphones are arguably the most popular and numerous audio playback device today.
 Few people do not use at least one pair of headphones, if not with their music player, at least with their smartphone.
-Modern headphones are available in a wide variety of products that can be divided into several categories: by construction, by acoustic design, by type of transducer, by additional features, by usage, etc. We do not intend to cover all these details and types of headphones in a single introduction, but in this 7700-words article will try to describe the types of "headphones", common terms and features commonly associated with headphones.
+Modern headphones are available in a wide variety of products that can be divided into several categories: by construction, by acoustic design, by type of transducer, by additional features, by usage, etc. We do not intend to cover all these details and types of headphones in a single introduction, but in this 7700-words article will try to describe the types of headphones, common terms and features commonly associated with headphones.

 1. Types of Headphones

 Based on the design, the headphones are divided into various types.
 For example, earphones, earmuffs, earbuds headphones, monitor headphones, over-ear headphones, on-ear headphones, neckband headphones, TWS headphones and many other types.
 Earphones and True Wireless headphones are headphones that come under one category, named in-ear headphones.
 These headphones are used directly in the ears.
 This class of headphones’ main features is compactness, low price, discreetness, and ease of use.
 But these headphones also have low sound quality in comparison with other headphones.
-This type of headphones is commonly used for compact, portable players or smartphones.

 1.1 One-way headset